luciotato/waitfor/README.md

-VERSION 0.5
---

 Wait.for
 =======
-Simplest abstraction over Fibers.
+Simple, straightforward abstraction over Fibers, end of callback hell.

-Take any nodejs standard async function (with callback(err,data) as last parameter) and callit in SYNC mode, waiting for results, returning "data" and, throwing on error.
+By using **wait.for**, you can call any nodejs standard async function in sequential/SYNC mode, waiting for result data, without blocking node's event loop (thanks to fibers)

+A nodejs standard async function is a function in wich the last parameter is: callback function(err,data)

 Advantages:
 * Avoid callback hell / pyramid of doom
 * Simpler, sequential programming when required, without blocking node's event loop (thanks to fibers)
-* Simpler, try-cath exception programming. (default callback handler is: if (err) throw err; else return data)
+* Simpler, try-catch exception programming. (default callback handler is: if (err) throw err; else return data)
 * You can also launch multiple parallel non-concurrent fibers.
 * No multithread debugging nightmares, only one fiber running at a given time (thanks to fibers)
-* Can use any node-standard async libs and functions with callback(err,data) as last parameter.
+* Can use any node-standard async function with callback(err,data) as last parameter.
-* Plays along with node programming style, you continue designing your async functions with callback(err,data), but you can use them in sequetial mode when required.
+* Plays along with node programming style, you write your async functions with callback(err,data), but you can use them in sequential/SYNC mode when required.
 * Plays along with node cluster.
 You design for on thread/processor, then scale with cluster on multicores.

-TO DO:
---
-- support wait.for (object.method, arg...) passing this=*object*
-- ( actualliy this=null for wait.launch and wait.for )

 Usage:
 -